Finding our Flow

 “When you want something, all the universe conspires in helping you to achieve it.”
 Paulo Coelho

 Sarah and Phil are recently returned diaspora having lived and worked in Transition town Totnes, Devon.
-A chance meeting eight years ago in London after 16 apart led to re-kindled romance and a new life together; becoming a blended family of five with Sarah’s daughter Daisy now 19, Phil’s son Ben, 17 and daughter Aimee, 16.
+A 2010 chance meeting in London after 16 years apart led to re-kindled romance and a new life together; becoming a blended family of five with Sarah’s daughter Daisy, Phil’s son Ben and daughter Aimee.

 Our plan of returning to Scotland first began six years ago, on a weekend trip to the north Cornwall coastline.
 Our thoughts were of a connected, simpler, self-sufficient life; making our living from the combination of skills gathered on the way and doing what truly fills us with joy every day.